LBlend/MornBot/README.md

 ### Prerequisites

-In order to run the bot yourself you need to install the things listed below
+In order to run the bot yourself you need to install the programs listed below

 * Python 3.6 or newer